Ways to collaborate and share in Power BI

 Workspaces are better for collaboration than My Workspace, because they allow co-ownership of content.
 You and your entire team can easily make updates or give others access.
 My Workspace is best used by individuals for one-off or personal content.

-Now, imagine you have a finished dashboard you need to share with your colleagues.
-What's the best way to give them access to the dashboard?
+Now, imagine you have a finished report you need to share with your colleagues.
+What's the best way to give them access to the report?
 The answer depends on a number of factors.

-- If colleagues need to keep the dashboard up to date, or need access to all the content in the workspace, add them to the workspace as Members or Contributors.
+- If colleagues need to keep the report up to date, or need access to all the content in the workspace, add them to the workspace as Members or Contributors.

 - If colleagues just need to view the content in the workspace, add them as Viewers.

-- If colleagues just need to see that dashboard and not all the content in the workspace, you can share the dashboard with them directly.
+- If colleagues just need to see that report and not all the content in the workspace, you can share the report via link or grant them direct access.

-- If the dashboard is part of a set of dashboards and reports that you need to distribute to many colleagues, then publishing an app is likely the best choice.
+- If the report is better consumed with related reports or dashboards that you need to distribute to many colleagues, then publishing an app is likely the best choice.